Types of Congestive Heart Failure

 Most HF patients have a low – or at best, a normal – cardiac output.
-This reduction in output is created by a ventricle which is incapable of ejecting a proper volume of blood either because of damage to the ventricle itself or because of a poor pre-loading stage.
+This reduction in output is created by a ventricle that is incapable of ejecting a proper volume of blood, either because of damage to the ventricle itself or because of a poor pre-loading stage.
 This low output can be present during exercise or – in the most heinous cases – at rest.

 However, some patients can suffer the same symptoms and signs of HF without this reduction in load.
-This less common condition has been labeled ‘high output heart failure’.
-Typically, this is caused by an underlying condition such as pregnancy, chronic anaemia, sepsis, or hyperthyroidism.
-High load heart failure is produced when there is a reduction in the vascular resistance of the body (caused by vascular vasodilation or other factors) which leads to a fall in arterial blood pressure (Cerit et al. 2017).
+This less-common condition has been labeled 'high output heart failure'.
+Typically, this is caused by an underlying condition such as pregnancy, chronic anaemia, sepsis or hyperthyroidism.
+High load heart failure is produced when there is a reduction in the vascular resistance of the body (caused by vascular vasodilation or other factors), which leads to a fall in arterial blood pressure (Cerit et al. 2017).

 It should be obvious that many of the normal medications used to help HF patients can’t be used in high output patients.
 ACE inhibitors, beta-blockers (with vasodilatory properties) and other medications commonly used to support cardiac function can only worsen the problem by further reducing systemic vascular resistance.

-Think of it like this: the ‘pipes’ are opened wide – and the heart cannot maintain an adequate pressure to the body.
+Think of it like this: the 'pipes' are opened wide - and the heart cannot maintain adequate pressure to the body.
 However, diuretics and dietary restrictions of water and salt are appropriate and are commonly prescribed.

 One of the first steps necessary in the management of CHF is to assess the underlying pathophysiology.
 One-third of CHF patients have predominantly diastolic dysfunction, one-third have predominantly systolic dysfunction and one-third have both (Pinkerman et al. 2013).

-An easy way to remember the difference is that a heart with systolic dysfunction suffers from an inability to contract whereas a heart with a diastolic dysfunction suffers from an inability to relax.
-Note that most diastolic dysfunction is typically referred to as ‘preserved systolic function’.
+An easy way to remember the difference is that a heart with systolic dysfunction suffers from an inability to contract, whereas a heart with a diastolic dysfunction suffers from an inability to relax.
+Note that most diastolic dysfunction is typically referred to as 'preserved systolic function'.

 Systolic dysfunction is much easier to diagnose than diastolic dysfunction.
-In order to accurately diagnose diastolic dysfunction, Doppler echocardiography must be employed, a procedure which is technically difficult to perform and complicated to interpret (Jentzer et al. 2017).
+In order to accurately diagnose diastolic dysfunction, Doppler echocardiography must be employed, a procedure that is technically difficult to perform and complicated to interpret (Jentzer et al. 2017).

 They are less symptomatic and tend to rank lower on the New York Heart Association (NYHA) classification system.
 Some studies seem to suggest a lower hospitalisation and mortality rate, but this is an undecided point (Pinkerman et al. 2013).

-Up to half of all heart failure patients have a preserved systolic function, yet there is little guidance in the literature how to best treat these patients (Abbate et al. 2015).
+Up to half of all heart failure patients have a preserved systolic function, yet there is little guidance in literature how to best treat these patients (Abbate et al. 2015).
 Studies do stress how important it is to differentiate between the two.
-The medications of choice for each condition are quite varied and some therapies for systolic dysfunction would be inappropriate and even detrimental if used for the patient with preserved systolic function.
+The medications of choice for each condition are quite varied and some therapies for systolic dysfunction would be inappropriate and even detrimental if used for a patient with preserved systolic function.

 In fact, some physicians will ask patients to use terms such as '2 pillow' or '3 pillow' orthopnea to differentiate how severe their congestion is.